 What is a preferred walk-on?

-While rare, some student-athletes are recruited to a college basketball program as a preferred walk-on.
+While rare, some student-athletes are recruited to a program as a preferred walk-on.
+These opportunities often materialize for those playing at a high-level high school or club team.
 These athletes go through the same recruiting process as all other athletes, but they don’t receive any athletic aid with their college offer.

 Do college basketball teams have tryouts?

-Yes.
-College basketball tryouts are an opportunity for student-athletes to showcase their skills and earn a spot on the team as a walk-on.
-While NCAA Division 1 and Division 2 programs are allowed to conduct basketball tryouts, Division 3 cannot do so.
+Yes, but rarely.
+College basketball tryouts are an opportunity for student-athletes to showcase their skills and earn a spot on the team as a walk-on, typically in open gym sessions/workouts before school starts.
+But they tend to be the exception rather than the rule.
+While Division 1 and Division 2 programs are allowed to conduct basketball tryouts, Division 3 is prohibited. .

 Men’s College Basketball FAQs